BrunoRB/ncode/README.md

  - No need for any components since I'm doing something super simplistic

  - No need for vuex (we don't have any state)

+ ## Aftertoughts

+  - `vendor/bin/phpunit tests/`, there's a reasonable amount of them.
+I only tested the critical portions of the code.

+  - `php artisan db:seed` will create a bunch of accounts, each with a varaible number of transactions

+  - `php brybank:upgrade-currencies` creates the currencies and "upgrades" their exchange values.
+In reality is all hardcoded, but in a real scenario that's where you would pool the data from some external API.
+All exchange values are indexed to USD.

+  - I started the money handling with integers, completely by hand, no library.
+  But after an hour or two the code was becoming to messy (correct, but messy), so I choose to use the Money library.

+  - On the frontend I opted for not using TS.
+I recognize that type checking the `account`, `transactions` and `payments` structures would ideal, but for such a simple example project I didn't find it necessary.

+  - While the front-end is completely functional I focused more on the back-end, as that's where the really sensitive part of the code lies.